goodwi11/Documentation_en/docs/source/api.rst

 =========================

 .. csv-table::
-   :header: "Codes for WordPress v2 and SafePage v2", "Codes for GooglePage v2"
+   :header: "Codes for WordPress and SafePage", "Codes for GooglePage"
    :width: 15%
    :align: center